egonolieux/personal-conventions/languages/general.md

 A notable exception to these rules are callback functions in general, which can simply be suffixed by `Callback`, e.g., `successCallback`.

+### Arrays, lists and sets

+Array, list and set variable names must be written in plural form, e.g., `items` and `stringValues`.
+If the same values are used within the same scope for different collection types (an array, list or set), an `As<Type>` suffix must be used, e.g., `itemsAsSet` and `itemsAsList`.

 ### Hash maps

 Hash map variable names must indicate which values are being mapped, and must have a `Map` suffix, e.g., `someValueToOtherValueMap`.